-- 362. Trusts are not treated as separate entities for income tax purposes, so there are no rules in the Act governing the tax residence of trusts.
+- 370. Trusts are not treated as separate entities for income tax purposes, so there are no rules in the Act governing the tax residence of trusts.
 The tax residence of the persons connected with the trust (that is, the trustees, settlors and beneficiaries) is relevant to the tax treatment of trust income and distributions.
-The tax residence rules for individuals and companies apply (as relevant) to the trustees, settlors and beneficiaries. - 363.
+The tax residence rules for individuals and companies apply (as relevant) to the trustees, settlors and beneficiaries. - 371.
 The trust rules in the Act modify the general position that New Zealand tax resident trustees are assessable on worldwide income and non-residents are assessable on only New Zealand-sourced income.
 In general, the tax residence of the trustees alone does not determine the treatment of foreign-sourced amounts trustees derive the tax residence of the settlors is also relevant.
 Therefore, if the tax residence of the settlors of a trust changes, there may be tax implications for the treatment of income derived by a trustee.
-The trust rules allow trustees, settlors and beneficiaries to make elections to change the way income derived by a trustee would otherwise be taxed according to residence. - 364.
-Beneficiary income and taxable distributions are taxed according to the normal residence and source rules, but there is a specific rule for beneficiaries who cease to be tax resident in New Zealand and become tax resident again within 5 years (see [429]). - 365.
-This part provides an overview of: - how beneficiaries are taxed; - how trust income is taxed, including the implications of the residence status of settlors and trustees for the taxation of income trustees derive; - disclosure obligations trustees may have; and - the impact of changes in the tax residence of persons connected with a trust - the trustee, settlors and beneficiaries. - 366.
-For more detailed information about the taxation of trusts, see xx|S 24/01: Taxation of trusts and xx|S 19/04: Distributions from foreign trusts and Qverview: trusts on Inland Revenue's tax technical website.
+The trust rules allow trustees, settlors and beneficiaries to make elections to change the way income derived by a trustee would otherwise be taxed according to residence. - 372.
+Beneficiary income and taxable distributions are taxed according to the normal residence and source rules, but there is a specific rule for beneficiaries who cease to be tax resident in New Zealand and become tax resident again within 5 years (see [426]). - 373.
+This part provides an overview of: - how beneficiaries are taxed; - how trust income is taxed, including the implications of the residence status of settlors and trustees for the taxation of income trustees derive; and - the impact of changes in the tax residence of persons connected with a trust the trustee, settlors and beneficiaries. - 374.
+For more detailed information about the taxation of trusts, see IS 24/01: Taxation of trusts, IS 19/04: Income tax - distributions from foreign trusts and Overview: trusts on Inland Revenue's tax technical website.